AlternateIf/AudioMuse-AI/docs/Docker.md

 Make sure that you need to set the .env file on both instances.
 It is easiest to start with the server instance then copy the .env file from there to your worker instance and set the 3 variables outlines above

+[comment]: <> (todo @AlternateIf add url here)
+In case you want to check out other available .env variables check out add url here

+> If you use LMS instead of the password you need to create and use the Subsonic API token.
+> Additional Subsonic API based Mediaserver could require it in place of the password.

 ### Step 3: Start the containers

 ```